davidyap7/admin/patterns.md

 ## Determining your organization architecture
 {: #orgstructure}

-To design a cloud environment that uses {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_notm}} Dedicated, {{site.data.keyword.Bluemix_notm}} Local, or any combination, you can use the following organization architectures:
+To design an environment that uses {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_dedicated_notm}}, {{site.data.keyword.Bluemix_local_notm}}, or any combination, you can use the following organization architectures:

-* Single-organization: Consider using this architecture if you require the same set of users to access resources that are available anywhere in the organization either in {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_notm}} Dedicated, or {{site.data.keyword.Bluemix_notm}} Local.
+* Single-organization: Consider using this architecture if you require the same set of users to access resources that are available anywhere in the organization either in {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_dedicated_notm}}, or {{site.data.keyword.Bluemix_local_notm}}.
-* Multi-organization: Consider using this architecture if you require isolation between different environments within {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_notm}} Dedicated, or {{site.data.keyword.Bluemix_notm}} Local.
+* Multi-organization: Consider using this architecture if you require isolation between different environments within {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_dedicated_notm}}, or {{site.data.keyword.Bluemix_local_notm}}.

 ### Single-organization versus multi-organization
 {: #singleormulti}

 In a single-organization environment, the infrastructure resources are shared by different areas of the company.
 Whereas, in a multi-organization environment the infrastructure resources are not shared.

 Both organization architectures support the following priciples:

 * Boundary enforcement for applications, projects, or both.
 * Authorization to manage resources granted by user role.

-To implement a single-organization architecture, create an account in {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_notm}} Dedicated, or
-{{site.data.keyword.Bluemix_notm}} Local, and define one organization.
+To implement a single-organization architecture, create an account in {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_dedicated_notm}}, or {{site.data.keyword.Bluemix_local_notm}}, and define one organization.
 You can then define multiple spaces that are based on different lines of business (LOB), the delivery phases, specific projects, applications, user permisisons, or a combination of these components.

-To implement a multi-organization architecture, create an account in {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_notm}} Dedicated, or {{site.data.keyword.Bluemix_notm}} Local.
+To implement a multi-organization architecture, create an account in {{site.data.keyword.Bluemix_notm}} Public {{site.data.keyword.Bluemix_dedicated_notm}}, or {{site.data.keyword.Bluemix_local_notm}}.
 Next, you can define organizations that correspond to different LOBs, delivery phases, specific projects, user permisisons, or a combination of these components.
 You can then define multiple spaces that are based on applications or projects that are delivered by the same department in the company.

-**Note:** You must have a billable account, such as Pay-As-You-Go or Subscription, to define multiple organizations.
+You must have a billable account, such as Pay-As-You-Go or Subscription, to define multiple organizations.
+{: tip}

 ### Organization considerations
 {: #orgconsiderations}

 When you implement a single-organization architecture, the organization includes all of the cloud resources, services, and applications that you use to develop, manage, and deploy cloud applications.
 In {{site.data.keyword.Bluemix_notm}} Public, the organization provides segregation between accounts and is available across all regions.

  ![Figure that shows the single-organization architecture in {{site.data.keyword.Bluemix_notm}}](images/singleorg_example.svg "Figure that shows the single-organization architecture in {{site.data.keyword.Bluemix_notm}}")

  Figure 1.
-Example of a single-organization architecture for {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_notm}} Dedicated, and
+Example of a single-organization architecture for {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_dedicated_notm}}, and {{site.data.keyword.Bluemix_local_notm}}
- {{site.data.keyword.Bluemix_notm}} Local
 {: #bpfigure1}

 When you implement a multi-organization architecture, organizations provide the first level of boundary enforcement and abstraction that you can use to control and define what can be done and by whom.
 Design each organization around the different LOBs, the delivery phases, the roles of the users, specific projects, or a combination of these components.

 The number of organizations that you require depends on multiple factors: